 The Ten Ox Herding pictures from Taoism and Zen-Buddhism, show ten breaths of self-remembering.
-In picture one to six, a child is struggling to find the bull, symbolizing the lower self, to bring it under control.
+In picture one to six, a child is searching for the bull (symbolizing the lower self) and then struggling to bring it under control.
 (For more information on the symbol of the bull, see Lower Self: Animal Nature.)
 In our normal state of consciousness we are not aware of the lower self because we are the lower self.
-Only when we begin to have self-awareness, and one`s identity is in the steward (the part in one that makes effort to awaken from the state of sleep we spend our lives in) do we begin to become aware of our lower self.
+Only when we begin to have self-awareness, and one`s identity is in the steward (the part in one, that makes effort to awaken from the state of sleep we spend our lives in), do we begin to become aware of our lower self.

 The child symbolizes the ruling factor or the mind, which Gurdjieff called the steward.
 The steward or mind is represented as a child because one cannot be artificial and complicated if one wants to experience the state of Divine Presence, one needs to be simple and innocent, like a child.